 “Getting to play the part of Selena was life-changing for me,” Lopez said of her breakout role.
 “I got to immerse myself in her life, got to know her family, her home, her culture… Playing her not only opened doors for me in the film world, but it inspired me to start my own music career.”

 Selena’s distinct sound continues to inspire a new generation of artists today.
-And in 2017 — 22 years after Selena’s death — she was posthumously honored with a star on the Hollywood Walk of Fame.
+And in 2017 — 22 years after Selena Quintanilla’s death — she was posthumously honored with a star on the Hollywood Walk of Fame.

-Now, Netflix is set to release a new series in 2020 chronicling the singer’s life.
-The teaser trailer for the series featured actress Christian Serratos donning Selena’s iconic purple jumpsuit, which the singer wore during her last televised performance.
+Most recently, Netflix is releasing a new series in 2020 that chronicles the singer’s life up until Selena’s death.
+The teaser trailer for the series features actress Christian Serratos donning Selena’s iconic purple jumpsuit, which she wore during her last televised performance.

-While her fans will certainly always remember her incomparable shows onstage, Selena’s loved ones remember her presence in their hearts.
+While her fans will certainly always remember Selena’s incomparable shows onstage, her loved ones remember her presence in their hearts.

 “Sometimes I come across some fan pics and it feels like this all happened a whole other lifetime ago,” her husband Perez recently said.
 “No matter what though, I’m always grateful that I got to share moments like this with her, the band, and especially her fans.”

-Now that you’ve learned about Selena’s devastating murder, check out 33 iconic James Dean pictures that show the man behind the “Rebel.”
+Now that you’ve learned about how Selena died, check out iconic James Dean pictures that show the man behind the “Rebel.”
 Then, take in the full story of Judy Garland’s death — and her tragic final days.